-Because it’s a channel that’s been designed primarily for photo sharing, you need to have a different approach when thinking about how to make money on Instagram.
+Because it’s a channel that’s been designed primarily for photo sharing, you need to have a different approach when thinking about how to monetize Instagram for your business.

 For instance, while you don’t need a million followers to start earning money, this is a platform where numbers can actually help–but still, steer clear of fake followers!
 (More on that later).

-People like you and I are making a lot of money on Instagram these days.
+People like you and I can make a lot of money on Instagram these days.
 In fact, because Instagram is owned by Facebook, you can expect the same level of dedication from Instagram with assisting its users in their monetization efforts.